andresvegaicaza/snowflake-data-engineering-coursera-professional-certificate/course_01_intro_to_snowflake_for_devs_data_scientists_data_engineers/module_01_snowflake_objects_architecture/module01.md

 ---

 ### 🏁 Key Takeaways
-- Understand Snowflake’s **core architecture** and **compute/storage separation**.
+- Learn and apply Snowflake’s **core architecture** and **compute/storage separation**.
 - Build and manage **data ingestion pipelines** using external stages and `COPY INTO`.
 - Configure **warehouses for performance and cost optimization**.
 - Handle **structured and semi-structured data** seamlessly with SQL.
-- Create **views, schemas, and data layers** supporting analytics workflows.
+- Create **views, schemas, and multi-layered data models** supporting analytics workflows.

 ---

-> These exercises together form a solid foundation in Snowflake’s Data Engineering workflow — from raw data ingestion to analytics-ready design.
+> 💡 *All SQL files are derived from course-provided labs and examples.
+> The goal of this repository is to document understanding, not to distribute proprietary content.*